|

 (and counting) series, beginning with Diary of a Wimpy

-Kid, is a masterful evocation of what it’s like to be
+Kid, is a masterful evocation of what its like to be

 a nobody in middle school.
 Written in scratchy freehand, as